 The myth of Arachne is one such example.
 It put pride and its consequences on display within the pagan cosmos.
 Though the pagan’s analysis of human nature was dimmed and unformed, the Imago Dei could still detect the truth that the hubris of rejecting God was akin to suicide.
 Surprisingly, the only element that needs to be added to this insightful story is that stony resignation need not be the only option.

 Moderns resemble Arachne, who refused to acknowledge where her talent for weaving ultimately originated.
 Like Arachne, we use our reason, gifted and grounded in God, to reject Him.
-A modern equivalent would be the scientist who uses his skills in the sciences to undermine belief in God.
-Such a person is often willing to strip the world of rationality in order to conquer such beliefs, even if it means stripping his own words of objective value.
+A modern equivalent would be the scientist who uses his skills to undermine belief in God.
+Such a person is often willing to strip the world of rationality in order to conquer such beliefs, even if it means stripping his own words of all meaning.
 He uses reason to commit a kind of intellectual suicide, not unlike Arachne hanging herself by the very tools of her trade.
 Arachne also reminds one of modern atheists that depict God as evil, constructing their tapestries of a deity who is not worthy of worship.
-They stand in judgment of God without acknowledging that He is the source of the knowledge, standards, and even language they use to judge, just like Arachne used the weaving skills she attained from Minerva to accuse her.
+They stand in judgment of God without acknowledging that He is the source of the knowledge, standards, and even language they use to judge, just like Arachne used the weaving skills she was given by Minerva to accuse her.

 Read this Myth here: Dr. Adam Rachnid’s Devouring Reason– The Myth of Arachne Retold